-Using ETL tools to create a data repository and transfer data to it can help ensure the quality of data is maintained during the process.
-But keep in mind that different tools offer different features to create, maintain, and control the data repository.
+Using ETL tools to create a data repository and transfer data to it can help ensure data quality is maintained during the process.
+But keep in mind that different data repository tools offer different features to create, maintain, and control the data repository.
 So, finding a tool that offers the features that support your business requirements is essential.

 2. Limit the Scope Initially

 It’s best to narrow down the scope of your data repository in the initial days.
 Accumulate smaller data sets and limit the number of subject areas.
 Gradually increase the complexity as the data operators get familiar with the system.

 3. Automate as Much as Possible

 Automating the process for loading and maintaining the data repository saves the user from manual efforts and reduces the chances of errors.

 The data repository should be scalable enough to accommodate evolving data types and increasing data volumes.
 So, make flexible plans that make allowance for alterations in technology.